Aguirre, the Wrath of God: Plot

-On Christmas Day, 1560, several scores of Spanish conquistadors under Gonzalo Pizarro and a hundred native slaves march down from the newly conquered Inca Empire into the Amazon rainforest in search of the fabled El Dorado.
+On Christmas Day, 1560, several scores of Spanish conquistadors under Gonzalo Pizarro and two hundred native slaves march down from the newly conquered Inca Empire into the Amazon rainforest in search of the fabled El Dorado.
 The men, clad in half armor, pull cannons down narrow mountain paths and through dense, muddy jungle.

 On New Year's Eve, Pizarro orders a group of forty men to build rafts and scout down the river.
 If they do not return to the main party within one week with news of what lies beyond, they will be considered lost.
 Pizarro chooses Don Pedro de Ursúa as the commander of the expedition, Don Lope de Aguirre as his second-in-command, portly nobleman Don Fernando de Guzmán to represent the Spanish crown, and Brother Gaspar de Carvajal to bring the word of God.
 Accompanying the expedition, against Pizarro's better judgment, are Ursúa's mistress, Doña Inés, and Aguirre's teenage daughter Flores.

 One of the four rafts gets caught in an eddy while traveling through river rapids, and the others are unable to help free it.
 That night, gunfire erupts on the trapped raft; in the morning, the men on board are found slain by arrows from Indigenous tribesmen, with three missing.
 Ursúa wants the bodies to be brought back to camp for burial.
-Knowing this would slow down the expedition, Aguirre obtains permission from Perucho to fire his cannon to clean the rust from it.
-He then aims at the raft, destroying it and letting the bodies sink into the river.
+Knowing this would slow down the expedition, Aguirre suggests to a soldier, Perucho, that the cannon is rusty and needs firing.
+Perucho aims at the raft, destroying it and abandoning the bodies in the river.

 During the night, the remaining rafts are swept miles off course by the rising river.
 Time has run out for the scouting mission, and Ursúa decides that they must return to Pizarro's camp.
 Aguirre leads a mutiny against Ursúa, telling the men that untold riches await them ahead, and reminding them that Hernán Cortés won an empire in Mexico by disobeying orders.
-Ursúa orders Aguirre arrested, but instead, he is shot and restrained.
+Ursúa orders Aguirre arrested but is shot and restrained by the mutineers.
 Aguirre nominates Guzmán as the new leader of the expedition and has his men renounce their loyalty to the Crown, proclaiming Guzmán "emperor" of El Dorado.
-A show trial of Ursúa results in his being sentenced to death, but Guzmán surprises Aguirre by granting Ursúa clemency.
+Ursúa is sentenced to death in a show trial but Guzmán unexpectedly commutes the sentence.